Obtaining Peak Skype for Business Performance

 The Skype for Business Client

 Your Skype for Business client determines the feature set you have available.
-Make sure that you have the most current client for your platform (how do I know? – link to another article) and that you have applied all the available updates.
+Make sure that you have the most current client for your platform and that you have applied all the available updates.
+Contact the ITS Help Desk or your assigned computer support for additional help.

 Environmental noise and poor lighting can contribute to our perception of a poor quality Skype for Business experience.
 If possible, move to an environment more conducive to improving your Skype for Business experience.